-21. Restrictions and Compulsory Transfer and Redemption
+22. Restrictions and Compulsory Transfer and Redemption

-- 21.1 The ACD may from time to time impose such restrictions or take such action as it may think necessary for the purpose of ensuring that no shares are acquired or held by any person: - 21.1.1 in breach of the law or governmental regulation (or any interpretation of a law or regulation by a competent authority) of any country or territory; - 21.1.2 in breach of requirement for the holding of shares as specified in this Prospectus.
+- 22.1 The ACD may from time to time impose such restrictions or take such action as it may think necessary for the purpose of ensuring that no shares are acquired or held by any person: - in breach of the law or governmental regulation (or any interpretation of a law or regulation by a competent authority) of any country or territory; or - 22.1.2 in breach of requirement for the holding of shares as specified in this Prospectus.

-In this connection, the ACD may, inter alia, reject in its discretion any application for the purchase, sale, transfer or conversion of shares.
+In this connection, the ACD may, inter alia, reject in its discretion any application for the purchase, sale, transfer or switching of shares.

-- 21.2 If the ACD reasonably believes that any shares are owned directly or beneficially in circumstances which: - 21.2.1 constitute a breach of the law or governmental regulation (or any interpretation of a law or regulation by a competent authority) of any country or territory; or - 21.2.2 may (or may if other shares are acquired or held in like circumstances) result in the Company incurring any liability to taxation or suffering any other adverse consequence (including a requirement to register under any securities or investment or similar laws or governmental regulation of any country or territory) - 21.2.3 it may give notice to the holder of such shares requiring him or her to transfer them to a person who is qualified or entitled to own them, or to request the redemption of the shares by the Company. - 21.3 If the holder does not either transfer the shares to a qualified person or establish to the ACD's satisfaction that he or she and any person on whose behalf he or she holds the shares are qualified and entitled to hold and own them, he or she will be deemed on the expiry of a 30 day period to have requested their redemption.
-Where the ACD has given not less than 60 days' notice in writing, the ACD may also convert all or some of a Shareholder' shares for shares of a different Share Class within the same Fund if it is fair and in the best interests of the Shareholder. - 21.4 In addition, where: - 21.4.1 the ACD considers it is in the best interests of Shareholders; or the ACD may convert a Shareholder's holding in one Share Class to another Share Class.
-The ACD shall give prior written notice to the Shareholder concerned of the proposed conversion, including details of the new Share Class and reminding the affected Shareholder of its rights to redeem.
+- 22.2 If the ACD reasonably believes that any shares are owned directly or beneficially in circumstances which: - 22.2.1 constitute a breach of the law or governmental regulation (or any interpretation of a law or regulation by a competent authority) of any country or territory; or - 22.2.2 may (or may if other shares are acquired or held in like circumstances) result in the Company incurring any liability to taxation or suffering any other adverse consequence (including a requirement to register under any securities or investment or similar laws or governmental regulation of any country or territory) - 22.2.3 it may give notice to the holder of such shares requiring him or her to transfer them to a person who is qualified or entitled to own them, or to request the redemption of the shares by the Company. - 22.3 If the holder does not either transfer the shares to a qualified person or establish to the ACD's satisfaction that he or she and any person on whose behalf he or she holds the shares are qualified and entitled to hold and own them, he or she will be deemed on the expiry of a 30 day period to have requested their redemption. - 22.4 In addition, where: - 22.4.1 the ACD considers it is in the best interests of Shareholders; or - 22.4.2 the ACD reasonably believes that the Shareholder no longer satisfies a requirement for remaining a Shareholder of the Share Class;

+the ACD may convert or switch a Shareholder's holding in one Share Class to another Share Class in the Company.
+The ACD shall give prior written notice to the Shareholder concerned of the proposed conversion or switch, including details of the new Share Class and reminding the affected Shareholder of its rights to redeem.